 After you move

-To help your pet settle in keep as much as possible to your usual routine of meal and walk times.
-Spend as much time as possible with your pet to reassure them that you are not going to leave them in this new unfamiliar space.
-Try not to leave your dog alone in the new house for a couple of days.
+To help your pet settle in, keep as much as possible to your usual routine of meal and walk times.
+Spend as much time as possible with your pet to reassure them that you are not going to leave them in this new unfamiliar space on day one.
+Try not to leave your dog alone in the new house for the first few days..
 After that try to do only small trips to start with – allow about a week for them to adjust.
-If you feel your dog is likely to have adjustment problems anti-anxiety medications, pheromones and natural herbal therapies are likely to help and are very safe.
+If you feel your dog is likely to have difficulties adjusting to their new home, environmental enrichment with toys and walking them regularly can help.
+Pheremones, anti-anxiety medications, and even natural herbal therapies are likely to help and are very safe.

-Believe it or not if your cat is an outside cat, a house move is a great time to consider making them an indoor cat permanently.
-They seem to adjust more easily to the change in a new environment.
-Remember that compared to cats who are allowed to roam outside, indoor cats are safer from dangers such as ticks, snakebites, communicable diseases such as FIV, road accidents and dog attacks.
+Believe it or not if your cat is an outside cat, a house move may be a good time to consider encouraging them to be an indoor cat as they may adjust to the change when in a new environment.
+Remember that compared to cats who are allowed to roam outside, indoor cats are safer from dangers such as ticks, snakebites, communicable diseases such as FIV, road accidents and dog attacks, not to mention the affect on wildlife.

-To get to know your neighbours and to foster goodwill it is a good idea to ask them to let you know if your dog is creating any disturbance while you are out.
+To get to know your neighbours and to foster a good friendship, it is a good idea to ask them to let you know if your dog is creating any disturbance while you are out.
 That way you can avoid any neighbourhood disputes and all be happy in your new home.

 Written by: Dr. Helen Harvey BVSc (Hons), Greencross Vets